 – Park School Parent

 Parents’ Role in Education at Park

 We believe that learning begins with the family, and our goal is to extend and develop that process.
-To reinforce what goes on in school, we encourage parents and guardians to confer with their child’s teachers about expectations and progress, to be aware of the curriculum and the teachers’ objectives, and to guide their child in his / her work at home.
+To reinforce what goes on in school, we encourage parents and guardians to confer with their child’s teachers about expectations and progress, to be aware of the curriculum and the teachers’ objectives, and to guide children in their work at home.